 When Mark finally cried, he admitted that his first response to his brother’s confession he had bad thoughts – was to offer him money.
 Mark came to realize that money doesn’t fix things.
 Greed tears people apart.
 Money can’t replace compassion; doesn’t undo human pain; and will never substitute for listening.

 Michael Burry also knew what it was to suffer a loss.
 He lost an eye as a child.
 Because of this, he had difficulty relating to people.
 He felt shame.
 He believed he was an outsider.
-He was more comfortable alone.
+Was more comfortable alone.
 Even with his social awkwardness (perhaps Asperger’s) or maybe because of it, he had empathy, a capacity to care, and a wish to help.

 In spite of having one glass eye, Michael Burry saw more clearly than most people.
 As an outsider, he had the perspective and ability to look in.
 Psychoanalysts, too, do what outsiders in The Big Short did: “What no one else thought to do: They looked.”